bentman/PoSHTsToExcel/README.md

 ## "A man who cannot give credit where it is due, cannot be trusted to tell the truth." - Uknown
-I used [OpenAI's ChatGPT](https://chat.openai.com/) to refactor the original script
-- Core functionality of this script was originally implemented by @[n0spaces](https://github.com/n0spaces)
+Core functionality of this script was originally implemented by @[n0spaces](https://github.com/n0spaces)
 - The original script can be found at [n0spaces - Export-TSToExcel](https://github.com/n0spaces/Export-TSToExcel/tree/main)
     - Copyright (c) 2021 Matt Schwartz
+        - I used [OpenAI's ChatGPT](https://chat.openai.com/) to assit refactoring the original script.

 # Use-TsToExcel.ps1